-PARTY INVITATIONS FOR OUTSIDE EVENTS - Due to COVID-19 state guidelines, Birthday Parties/Gathering should consider CDC and State recommendations.
-We request that party/social invitations for birthday parties, etc. NOT be handed out at school.
+PARTY INVITATIONS FOR OUTSIDE EVENTS - We request that party/social invitations for birthday parties, etc. NOT be handed out at school.
 We want to prevent incidents of hurt feelings, lost invitations, miscommunication, and other issues that are disruptive to the learning environment.
 These private social events are important to your children; but they are not a school function, and all aspects of the event should be handled off campus.